A closeup shot of blackberries, which can be safe for dogs in moderation.

 Can Dogs Eat Blackberries?
 Are Blackberries Safe For Dogs?

-Fortunately, the short answer is yes, dogs can eat blackberries.
-But as always, fruits should be shared with dogs in moderation.
+Yes, dogs can eat blackberries.
+As always, fruits should be shared with dogs in moderation.
 When it comes to the daily calorie intake for your dog, sugary items such as fruit should only comprise about ten percent.

 Not all of the health benefits from healthy human snacks translate over to our dogs.
 For instance, blackberries are rich in Vitamin C, which is great for humans.
 Dogs, however, produce Vitamin C on their own, without needing to ingest it.

-These berries do provide dogs with fiber, water, vitamin K, and manganese, though.
-Plus, they’re very low in calories, fat, and carbs, which makes them a great choice for occasional healthy treats.
+Lower in sugar than some other fruits, blackberries are also packed with fiber, water, vitamin K, and manganese, though.
+Plus, they’re very low in calories and fat, which makes them a great choice for occasional healthy treats.

 It’s important to keep these treats to small doses, though.
 Blackberries contain trace amounts of xylitol, a substitute sweetener, which is toxic to dogs.
 For poisoning to occur, however, your dog would have to eat a substantial amount.
 A few each day is completely okay.

 Now, perhaps you live near blackberry shrubs and are wondering if your dog can freely eat from them.
-This isn’t a good idea.
-Often these shrubs are sprayed with pesticides, especially in public recreational areas.
+This isn’t a good idea, as these shrubs are sometimes sprayed with pesticides, especially in public recreational areas.
 When ingested by dogs, they can cause harmful, or even severe, health issues.

 X